sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 <details>
 <summary>Possible solution</summary>

 This is something interesting.
-Kotlin has a typesystem that by default does not allow undefined values.
-This means we need to work around the fact that we cannot initialize the tested class and mocks at compile time -- we do this at runtime.
+Kotlin has a well-defined typesystem that by default does not allow undefined values or variables.
+This means we need to work around the fact that we cannot initialize the tested class and mocks at compile time -- Mockito provides the mocks and initializes the test class at runtime.

-Kotlin defines a simple way to do this, by leveraging the lateinit keyword.
-This keyword can also be used for property/field injection at runtime (although you should probably avoid doing that anyway).
+Kotlin defines a convenient way to do this, by leveraging the lateinit keyword.
+This keyword can also be used for property/field injection at runtime (although in most cases it makes sense to prefer constructor or setting injection over field injection, elminating the need for this approach).

 When using lateinit you logically have to specify the target type for the variable, as this can not be inferred.